amallen1/preview-card-component/main/README-template.md

 I learned how to more effectively use CSS grid to lay things out.
 I also learned how to adjust an image within a card container div using CSS grid.
+I also learned how to organize my CSS code by using the preprocessor SCSS.
+It really made my code easy to read and neat.

 To see how you can add code snippets, see below: